 - In a shallow dish, whisk together flour and egg until smooth.
 In a separate shallow dish, toss together Parmesan cheese, Panko bread crumbs, garlic powder, oregano and 1/4 tsp pepper.
 Pat chicken dry with paper towels.
 Working with 1 chicken cutlet at a time, dredge chicken in egg mixture coating both sides and allowing excess to run off, then immediately transfer to Parmesan mixture and coat both sides with mixture, while pressing gently to allow crumbs to adhere.
 Transfer chicken to a plate and repeat process with remaining chicken cutlets.
 Pour 2 1/2 Tbsp olive oil and vegetable oil into a 10-inch non-stick skillet and heat over medium-high heat.
 Once oil is hot, add 2 coated chicken cutlets and fry without moving them until bottom is crispy and golden brown, about 1 1/2 - 2 minutes, then using metal tongs rotate to opposite side and cook until golden brown, about 1 1/2 - 2 minutes longer.
 Transfer fried chicken to a large plate lined with paper towels to drain.
 Repeat process with remaining 2 pieces of chicken.

 - Place cutlets on rimmed baking sheet and sprinkle Mozzarella cheese mixture evenly over cutlets.
-Broil in oven until cheese is melted and beginning to brown, about 2 - 4 minutes (keep a close eye on it).
+Broil in oven until cheese is melted and beginning to brown, about 3 - 4 minutes (keep a close eye on it, make sure internal temp of chicken reaches 165 degrees).
 Remove from oven and cover each cutlet with 2 Tbsp marinara sauce.
 Sprinkle tops evenly with remaining 1/4 cup fresh basil and serve immediately, adding additional sauce while enjoying, as desired.

 - *freeze chicken breasts for 15 minutes to help slice easier, then lye breast flat and trim into two pieces through the thickness of the breast.